wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    What we want is to install in a Playground domain.

-1. Copy the part of the URL string AFTER the domain (such as "na31.lightning.force.com/" in the example).
-The string extracted is:
+1. Highlight and copy (to your invisible operating system Clipboard) the part of the URL string AFTER the domain, for example extract:

    <pre>packagingSetupUI/ipLanding.app?apvId=04tB00000009UeX</pre>